FatherDivine/Powershell-Scripts-Public/Modules/Javier-Proxy/README.md

 1.)
-Use the FOG snap-ins entitled "Javier Proxy Enable" and "Javier Proxy Disable", deploying to the FOG group named "Javier LW840-LW844-NC2413" which already has all the PCs for all 3 labs in it.
+Use the FOG snap-ins entitled "Javier Proxy Enable" and "Javier Proxy Disable", deploying to the FOG group named "Javier LW840-LW844-NC2413" which already has all the PCs for all 3 labs in it.<br>

+As such, you can also grab the Enable-Proxy.ps1 and Disable-Proxy.ps1 files in the "Public" folder to upload to FOG or execute without a module.
+Just make sure you call the function at the bottom of that ps1 ile...
+Just add "& Enable-Proxy" or "& Disable-Proxy" to the end of the .ps1 script file.

 #